Java Swing Tutorials - Herong's Tutorial Examples

 }

-If you run this program, you will see 3 frame windows showing up on the screen.
-After every 30 seconds, my program will send an interrupt signal to each thread.
+If you run this program with JDK 1.5 or older on a Windows computer, you will see 3 frame windows showing up on the screen.
+After every 30 seconds, the program will send an interrupt signal to each thread.
 When the interrupt signal reaches the "Java2D Disposer" thread, a run-time exception occurs forcing the application to terminate.
-The following list shows you the output of my program:
+The following list shows you the output of the program:

 Active thread = main